ceph/ceph/doc/mgr/rgw.rst

 Set the ``usage_trim_older_than_days`` config option to the amount of days usage logs older than this should be trimmed.
-Optionally you can set the interval in seconds that trim will be performed with ``usage_trim_interval``, it defaults to every twelve hours.
+Optionally you can set the interval in minutes that trim will be performed with ``usage_trim_interval``, it defaults to every twelve hours (720 minutes).

 The below example will trim logs from start date 1970-01-01 to the current date minus 30 days.